Our Definition of Success: Giving Back

 Additional information about Americares is available at https://www.americares.org.

-The OdysseyRe Scholar Program is part of Odyssey Group’s commitment to diversity and inclusion, and we are excited about this new partnership.
+The OdysseyRe Scholar Program is part of Odyssey Group’s commitment to diversity and inclusion.
 The Foundation awarded a $100,000 grant for the 2021 program and recently added an additional $300,000 over three years, which will help current high school seniors and college students by providing two forms of tuition support:

 - Gap Funding Support, which covers a key tuition “gap” that would otherwise prevent them from attending their college of choice